272006Sakshi/Node-js/server.md

 - when we create an Express.js application, we're setting up the **foundation for handling incoming requests** and defining how our application respond them.

 - Now we are going to create server.

 - the waiter has his own home?

-  -- in simple terms, **localhost** refers to our **own computer**.
+  - in simple terms, **localhost** refers to our **own computer**.
 After creating a server in NodeJs, we can access our environment in 'localhost'.

-- Port Number?
+**Port Number?**
-  -- suppose in a building - 100 rooms are there, for someone to reach we must know the room number.
+  - suppose in a building - 100 rooms are there, for someone to reach we must know the room number.

-- Methods to share data
+**Methods to share data**
-  -- there are lots of methods out there to **send or recieve data** according to their needs.
+  - there are lots of methods out there to **send or recieve data** according to their needs.

 - GET
 - POST
 - PATCH
 - DELETE

- --

-- Get:
+**Get:**

-  -- Imagine we want to read a book on a library sheif.
+  - Imagine we want to read a book on a library sheif.
-  -- We don't change anything
+  - We don't change anything
-  -- we just want to get the information.
+  - we just want to get the information.

 similarly, the GET method is used to request data from the server.